Probabilistically Tightened Linear Relaxation-based Perturbation Analysis for Neural Network Verification: Empirical Evaluation

 \item [\textbf{Q2.}] \textit{How much \texttt{PT-LiRPA} improves the robustness bounds certificates w.r.t. other probabilistic and worst-case methods?
 What is the computational overhead of the proposed solution with respect to a worst-case certification approach?}

-\item [\textbf{Q3.}] \textit{What is the general impact of \texttt{PT-LiRPA} in the verification process of challenging instances such as the one employed in the VNN-COMP \cite{VNN-comp2022,VNN-comp2023}?} \end{description}
+\item [\textbf{Q3.}] \textit{What is the general impact of \texttt{PT-LiRPA} in the verification process of challenging instances such as the one employed in the VNN-COMP \citep{VNN-comp2022,VNN-comp2023}?} \end{description}

 All data are collected on a cluster running Rocky Linux 9.34 equipped with Nvidia RTX A6000 (48 GiB) and a CPU AMD Epyc 7313 (16 cores).

-\paragraph{\textbf{Answers to Q1.}} To address the first question, we consider the original pre-trained models on MNIST dataset.
+The code, trained models, and comprehensive instructions for reproducing our results are available at \url{https://github.com/lmarza/ProbVerNet}. \paragraph{\textbf{Answers to Q1.}} To address the first question, we consider the original pre-trained models on MNIST dataset.
 Specifically, we focus on MLP models with varying depths and activation functions.
-For consistency and ease of comparison, we adopt the same notation as \cite{crown} and \cite{proven}: a model is denoted by the dataset name, followed by the number of layers $i$, the number of neurons per layer $j$, formatted as $i\times[j]$, and the activation function used.
+For consistency and ease of comparison, we adopt the same notation as \citep{crown} and \citep{proven}: a model is denoted by the dataset name, followed by the number of layers $i$, the number of neurons per layer $j$, formatted as $i\times[j]$, and the activation function used.
 We begin by analyzing the mean percentage error in estimating the lower bounds of the intermediate reachable sets (using Eq.\;\ref{eq:error}) for a fixed input image, using \texttt{PT-LiRPA} on various neural networks trained on the MNIST dataset.

 with $a \approx \frac{\log(\nu)}{\log\left( \frac{Y_\nu - Y_3}{Y_3 - Y_2} \right)}$, where $\nu = \lfloor n^\xi \rfloor$, $\xi \in (0,1)$.

 In particular, we first study the impact of the $\xi \in (0,1)$ hyperparameter, which controls the number of order statistics $\nu = \lfloor n^\xi \rfloor$ used to estimate the tail distribution and compute the mean distance error across all intermediate nodes, and thus the neural network.
 Our results reported in Fig. \ref{fig:evterror} show that, using a fixed sample size of $n=10k$, for small values of $\xi$, the number of extreme samples is limited, leading to high variance and bias in the tail modeling, and consequently to considerable estimation errors.
 As $\xi$ increases in the interval $(0.2, 0.6)$, the error decreases significantly due to the improved reliability of the extreme value statistics.
 For larger $\xi$ values, around $[0.6,1)$, the error stabilizes below the overall mean error across all different $\xi$ values, indicating that the estimator becomes robust and further improvements are marginal.
 We highlight that, even without access to the true lower (or upper, respectively) bound, one can in principle fine-tune the $\xi$ parameter as desired to minimize the error with respect to the target value for a given application.
 Based on these observations, we set $\xi = 0.85$ for the following experiments, as it provides a good trade-off between low error estimation and stability across different models.